Having a baby is a life changing experience.

 • Finding support networks in your community, such as mothers or fathers groups

-• Saying yes when someone offers to help you.
+• Saying yes when someone offers you some support

-Commitment gives us a sense of meaning and purpose in life which increases life satisfaction and resilience.
+Having meaning and purpose in life increases life satisfaction and resilience.
+You can commit by:

-• Take your baby to swimming lessons designed for parents with babies!
+• Taking your baby to swimming lessons designed for parents with babies!

-• Remember - becoming a parent is a big challenge, so make sure to celebrate your achievements!
+• Remember - becoming a parent is a big challenge, so make sure you celebrate your achievements!